Data collection, retention and storage

 Where do we store your personal data?

 All data that we collect and any information that you provide to us is safely stored on our servers, which are encrypted through a secure system.
-No data is stored or transferred outside the European Economic Area (EEA).
+No data is stored or transferred outside the United Kingdom.

 Data sharing